tinacms/tina.io/content/guides/tina-cloud/existing-site/create-app.md

 last_edited: '2021-05-10T10:00:00.000Z'
 ---

-In this step, we will be setting up a Tina Cloud account, and creating an "app".
+Now we need to set up a Tina Cloud account, and create an "app".

 In Tina Cloud, Apps connect Tina Cloud with a GitHub repository.
 An app is the connection point between your site and your users, allowing authorized users to login, and start making edits to your site's content.